 As a result, several of my friends’ search ranks and traffic plummeted.
 One of my sites was affected, but owing to a periodic audit, experts were able to detect the problem.
 Pay attention to how the upkeep of your WordPress website impacts your SEO.

-An audit should, first and foremost, be comprehensive.
+An SEO Audit should, first and foremost, be comprehensive.
 It should include both structural and content elements that influence your SEO visibility.
 It should provide you a “broad picture” of what’s going on in your current situation.
 Any missing parts might lead to inappropriate or unneeded suggestions.

-Your audit should be simple to comprehend.
+Your SEO Audit should be simple to comprehend.
 You should be able to draw the dots as a business owner to see how SEO difficulties are influencing your online priorities, goals, or earnings.
 Any and all suggestions should be clearly linked to your overall business goals.

 An SEO audit can take anywhere from 2 to 6 weeks, as previously stated.
-An SEO specialist is analysing and uncovering SEO opportunities on your website during this time.
+The Best SEO Company In Chandigarh hire the SEO Specialist/Executive and the role of the candidate is to be analyzing and uncovering SEO opportunities on your website during this time.
 Bi-weekly or weekly check-ins, on the other hand, keep you and your team informed about progress.

 A few low-hanging chances are uncovered in every website assessment.
 When new information like this comes to light, our staff will share it with you immediately away.
 This gives you the option to regain visibility while the rest of the audit is being completed.

 SEO Is A Continuous Process Rather Than A One-Time Event

 Most individuals make the mistake of thinking that a one-time SEO Audit is all they’ll ever need.
 You simply cannot update your website every month without having an influence on SEO.
 All of the hard work that has gone into making your website rank so highly may be undone by something as easy as amending your most recent blog post or upgrading a plugin.